July 2018 Machine Madness!

 Do you think you can design a machine?
 We want to know how you would design a machine that solves a problem important to you!
 Tell us your important problem and explain the engineering design process of creating your machine, and you could win a prize!
 TEN prizes will be awarded to students—five for the K-3rd grade category and five for the 4th–6th grade category.

 Prizes for the top five K–3rd grade winners: Code-and-Go Mouse

 Prizes for the top five 4th-6th grade winners: Sphero

-- You must be 10 years old or older to enter.
+- You must be five years or older and a rising Kindergarten through 6th grader to enter.

 - Projects will be sorted based on grade level.
-Students in grades 5-8 will be placed in one category and projects of students in grades 9-12 will be placed in another.
+Students in grades K through 3 will be placed in one category and projects of students in grades 4 through 6 will be placed in category two.

 - Projects will be graded based on a rubric.

-To enter the contest, complete the submission form and attach your file.
-Make sure you include a parent's or guardian’s contact information so we can obtain permission to post your file on our website.
-The deadline to submit is 8 p.m.
-EST on Monday, Feb.
-26, 2018.
+- To enter the contest, ask your parent for help in completing the form at https://orausurvey.orau.org/n/MachineMadness.aspx and attach your file.
+Make sure you include your parent or guardian’s contact information so we can get their permission to post your file on our website.
+The contest opens on Monday, July 2, 2018.
+The deadline to submit is 8:00 p.m.
+ET on Tuesday, July 31, 2018.

 Still unsure about what we are asking?
 Here are some steps to help you complete the competition: